michal-h21/lua-uca/README.md

 ## Use with Xindex processor

 [Xindex](https://www.ctan.org/pkg/xindex) is flexible index processor written in Lua by Herbert Voß.
-It supports Lua configuration files, which enables use of Lua-UCA for sorting of the index entries, as shown in [this example](https://tex.stackexchange.com/a/524014/2891) for Norwegian text.
+It has built-in `Lua-UCA` support starting with version `0.23`.
+The support can be requested using the `-u` option:

-The `xindex` directory in the [source repository](https://github.com/michal-h21/lua-uca/tree/master/xindex) contains more advanced version of such configuration file together with several examples.
-Run `make xindex` command to compile them.
+     xindex -u -l no -c norsk filename.idx

 ## Change sorting rules